background

 Step 3.
 Wait 10–15 seconds for your iPhone to shut down.

 Step 4.
-Press and hold the power button for 5 seconds to turn on your iPhone.
+Press the power button for 5 seconds to turn on your iPhone.

-If your iPhone is low on battery, it won't update, so if it's stuck updating and your iPhone's battery is low, charge your iPhone.
+If your iPhone is low on battery, it won't update, so if it's stuck updating and your iPhone's battery is low, charge it.

 After charging your iPhone, try updating the software now, and it should update.